mykybulle/CustomWelcome/README.md

 it's a plugin for Minecraft Java Edition

-When a player joins the server
-Send a customized message
+When a player joins the server send a customized message
 ES: [+] {nickname}

-When a player leaves the server
-Send a customized message
+When a player leaves the server send a customized message
 ES: [-] {nickname}